jundalisay/superb/content/en/research/sarkar/farming/section-3/lakeside.md

 ## D. Aquatic plants

+These are either:
 - thorny
-- non-thorny.
+- non-thorny

 The thorny aquatic plants include:
 - the lotus
 - makhana
-- Victoria regina.
+- Victoria regina

 The lotus produces vegetables and provides organic matter to the water.

 Makhana seeds are very nutritious and can be sold at a good price.

 Victoria regina can be grown in beauty spots.
 All these plants are known for their beauty.
 Non-thorny aquatic plants include the water lily and the water chestnut.

-The water lily has edible seeds as well as floral nectar, and the water chestnut provides edible roots which can be used as a vegetable or a fruit which is good for the stomach.
+The water lily has edible seeds as well as floral nectar.

+The water chestnut provides edible roots which can be used as a vegetable or a fruit which is good for the stomach.

 Aquatic plants can generate income for local people.
 Thorny and non-thorny aquatic plants should not be grown together.

 ## E. Surface plants